Fields of Gold: Critical reception

-In a retrospective review, Stephen Thomas Erlewine from AllMusic called "Fields of Gold" a "peaceful ballad", noting that it ranks as a classic.
-Larry Flick from Billboard described it as a "deeply alluring ballad with atmosphere to burn."
+In a retrospective review, Stephen Thomas Erlewine from AllMusic called "Fields of Gold" a "peaceful ballad", and said that it ranks as a classic.
+Larry Flick from Billboard magazine described it as a "deeply alluring ballad with atmosphere to burn."
 He added, "Impeccably produced, it features a strong seductive vocal (and nice harmonica strains) from Sting, as well as lovely harplike acoustic guitar figures from band mate Dominic Miller.
 Among the most distinctive and beguiling songs the man has written, it's sure to earn a powerful multiformat reception, and thereby steal a few million hearts."
 Irish Bray People viewed it as "moody but ultimately likeable".
-The Daily Vault's David Bowling felt that it is one of the "brilliant pop songs of the 1990s."
+David Bowling from the Daily Vault named it one of the "brilliant pop songs of the 1990s."
 He stated that it remains "the perfect ballad.
 It is a wistful love song looking back on love gained."

 In his weekly UK chart commentary, James Masterton wrote, "For a man who is normally considered an albums artist this is an achievement indeed, a third hit in a row from his latest album, and all of them Top 20 hits."
-Alan Jones from Music Week gave "Fields of Gold" four out of five and named it Pick of the Week, calling it a "lilting, haunting, soothing, almost folky song".
+Alan Jones from Music Week gave "Fields of Gold" a score of four out of five and named it Pick of the Week, calling it a "lilting, haunting, soothing, almost folky song".
 He added that "the uncluttered arrangement and intimate vocals are excellent".
-In an 2015 review, Pop Rescue commented, "This song is so wonderfully mellow, and flows so perfectly, that it’s near impossible to find fault with it."
+In a 2015 review, Pop Rescue commented, "This song is so wonderfully mellow, and flows so perfectly, that it’s near impossible to find fault with it."
+Andrew Collins from Select felt the album was at its best with songs like "Fields of Gold", saying it was "massaging the menopause".
 In an interview at the Liverpool Institute for Performing Arts, Paul McCartney stated that "Fields of Gold" was a song he wished he'd written himself.

 Music video

-The accompanying music video for "Fields of Gold", directed by Kevin Godley, features a gold silhouette of Sting singing the song while walking through a dark village at night containing common features seen throughout the UK such as a red telephone box and a red pillar box.
+The music video for "Fields of Gold" was directed by British singer, songwriter, musician and music video director Kevin Godley and released on 7 June 1993.
+It was shot over one week in motion control and produced by Iain Brown for Medialab.
+The video features a gold silhouette of Sting singing the song while walking through a dark village at night containing common features seen throughout the UK such as a red telephone box and a red pillar box.
 Scenes also feature Sting singing the song while bathed in blue and gold light.
 The silhouette of Sting is shown as such that the background inside him exactly matches the background of the surrounding village, only the version inside of him is bright and bustling with people, while the version outside is dark and dead.
 The video ends with the camera going into the silhouette and Sting's clothing disappearing, showing a final shot of the village at daylight and with various people.
-It was published on YouTube in September 2011.
-The video has amassed more than 80 million views as of October 2022.
+It was later made available on YouTube in 2011 and had generated more than 100 million views as of November 2023.